 How to Use Keras-Based Multi-GPU

-Keras is an open-source neural network library written in the Python programming language; it is a high-level neural network application programming interface (API) that runs on MXNet, Deeplearning4j, TensorFlow, Microsoft Cognitive Toolkit, or Theano.
-In the ivy_k40_2, ivy_v100_2, cas_v100_2, cas_v100nv_4, and cas_v100nv_8 queues of the Neuron system, each node is equipped with 2, 4, or 8 GPUs.
-Hence, the environment is set up to train neural networks using multiple GPUs, even when a single node is adopted.
+Keras is an open-source neural network library written in Python.
+It is a high-level neural network API that can run on top of MXNet, Deeplearning4j, TensorFlow, Microsoft Cognitive Toolkit, or Theano.
+In the NEURON system, queues like cas_v100_2, cas_v100nv_4, cas_v100nv_8, and amd_a100nv_8 are equipped with 2, 4, or 8 GPUs per node, providing an environment where multiple GPUs can be used for neural network training even within a single node.

 import keras